OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

 -------------------------------

-The `machine` child element of `type` can be used to customize the virtual machine configuration which is used when the image is run, like the number of CPUs or the connected network interfaces.
+The `machine` child element of `type` can be used to customize the virtual machine configuration, including the number of CPUs and the connected network interfaces.

 The following attributes are supported by the `machine` element:

 - `ovftype`: The OVF configuration type.
 The Open Virtualization Format is a standard for describing virtual appliances and distribute them in an archive called Open Virtual Appliance (OVA).
 The standard describes the major components associated with a disk image.
 The exact specification depends on the product using the format.
 Supported values are `zvm`, `powervm`, `xen` and `vmware`.

-- `HWversion`: The virtual machine's hardware version (`vmdk` and `ova` formats only), see https://kb.vmware.com/s/article/1003746 for further details which value to choose.
+- `HWversion`: The virtual machine's hardware version (`vmdk` and `ova` formats only), refer https://kb.vmware.com/s/article/1003746 for further information on which value to choose.

-- `arch`: the VM architecture (`vmdk` format only), possible values are:
-  `ix86` (= `i585` and `i686`) and `x86_64`.
+- `arch`: the VM architecture (`vmdk` format only).
+Valid values are `ix86` (= `i585` and `i686`) and `x86_64`.

-- `xen_loader`: the Xen target loader which is expected to load this guest, supported values are: `hvmloader`, `pygrub` and `pvgrub`.
+- `xen_loader`: the Xen target loader which is expected to load the guest.
+  Valid values are: `hvmloader`, `pygrub` and `pvgrub`.

-- `guestOS`: The virtual guest OS' identification string for the VM (only applicable for `vmdk` and `ova` formats, note that the name designation is different for the two formats).
+- `guestOS`: The virtual guest OS' identification string for the VM (only applicable for `vmdk` and `ova` formats.
+Note that the name designation is different for the two formats).

 - `min_memory`: The virtual machine's minimum memory in MB (`ova` format